Domestic Violence: Demoralizing Abuse is Often Hidden in Plain Sight

 published on May 1, 2013 @ 10:34pm (EST)

 Apparently, certain supporters of the very people who hack other people’s information, particularly the private kind, and then post stated information on whichever sites they choose (such as pastebin) believe that my posting message copies between Joey Ortega and Alexandria “Prinnie” Goddard have somehow crossed an ethical line.
 My response to that is: you can’t possibly be serious?
-You are the very people that harass and infiltrate the personal and private information of law-abiding citizens by federally unlawful means, and then use that information however you wish to further your own selfish and misguided agendas.
+You are the very people that harass and infiltrate the personal and private information of law-abiding citizens by federally unlawful means, and then use that information however you wish to further your own selfish and misguided agendas and without permission.
 And you have the nerve to cry foul?
 I have acquired these messages honestly and with permission from the rightful owner of the message copies.
 I didn’t hack anyone’s account which is clearly against the Electronic Communications Privacy Act of 1986.
 That act specifically states that it is illegal to obtain private information in the following ways: unauthorized eavesdropping by persons and businesses; unauthorized access to messages stored on a computer; and unauthorized interception of electronic messages in transmission.
 None of the information provided was obtained in that manner.

 The private messages obtained and reposted here on NotYourPlaything were given to me to use as I deemed appropriate in the pursuit of exposing the truth behind Alexandria “Prinnie” Goddard’s involvement and motivation regarding the Steubenville Rape Case.
-Permission to share this information was given to me by the rightful owner of the message copies and does not contain alterations of any kind.
+Permission to share this information was given to me by the rightful owner of the message copies who was a participant in the conversation and does not contain alterations of any kind.
 Alexandria “Prinnie” Goddard’s words speak for themselves.
 I seem to recall that Alexandria “Prinnie” Goddard and her supporters – which I remind you included Joey Ortega at one time and before she exposed herself as duplicitous – had no problem printing whatever she wanted to on her so-called blog when she was unfortunately unsuccessfully sued for defamation for libeling Cody Saltsman.
 She had no problem screaming “freedom of speech” when the heat was on, which incidentally was also during the time that the only supporter she had was Joey Ortega, until she revealed her true colors in the most cruelest of manner.
 Why on earth would she have a problem with it now?

 And with that I give you the following.
 Again, I have the permission of the rightful owner of the message copies to reprint this information at my discretion.
 The following messages exchanged between Joey Ortega and Alexandria “Prinnie” Goddard occurred December 25, 2012 beginning at 7:22pm (PST) thru January 23, 2013 ending 10:42pm, (PST).
 As with the previously posted messages, spelling and grammatical errors committed by both Joey Ortega and Alexandria “Prinnie” Goddard are left intact to protect the integrity of the messages: